Category Archives: Drama

 Grade: B+

-Feeling slightly dated nowadays, perhaps for the year it was made, Yentl (1983) is nonetheless a very good watch if only for Barbra’s performance, in multiple ways, alone.
+Feeling slightly dated nowadays, perhaps for the year it was made, Yentl (1983) is nonetheless a very good watch, if only for Barbra’s performance alone.

 Who else could I be talking about other than superstar Barbra Streisand?

-Astounding is that she also directed the film, rare for a female to direct in those days.
-Even circa 2021, there have only been two women to win the coveted Best Director Oscar prize.
+It is astounding that she also directed the film, which was rare for a female to do in those days.
+Even in 2021, only two women had won the coveted Best Director Oscar.

 Mind-blowing.
 Streisand was snubbed in this category and was understandably miffed.